December 21, 1975: Bjorn Borg leads Sweden to first ever Davis Cup title

 - Jan Kodes: dangerous opponent

 Jan Kodes was born in 1946 in Prague, Czechoslovakia.
-He started playing tennis around the world in 1966, but it was not before 1970 that he obtained his most remarkable results.
+He started playing tennis around the world in 1966, but it was not until 1970 that he obtained his most remarkable results.
 That year, he triumphed at Roland-Garros for the first time, defeating Zeljko Franulovic in the final (6-2, 6-4, 6-0), and in 1971, he successfully defended his title in Paris, beating Ilie Nastase in the last round (8-6, 6-2, 2-6, 7-5).
 With his game relying on consistency, it took him more time to perform on grass, but in 1971, he finished runner-up to Stan Smith at the US Open (3-6, 6-3, 6-2, 7-6), and in 1973, with the best players in the world boycotting the event, he triumphed at Wimbledon (defeating Alex Metreveli in the final, 6-1, 9-8, 6-3).
-At the end of 1975, he was only world No 19, but he remained dangerous, as he had for example beaten Adriano Panatta in the final of the Madrid Open (5-7, 2-6, 7-6, 6-2, 6-3) to claim his eighth title on the Tour.
+At the end of 1975, he was only world No 19, but he remained dangerous, as he had, for example, beaten Adriano Panatta in the final of the Madrid Open (5-7, 2-6, 7-6, 6-2, 6-3) to claim his eighth title on the Tour.

 The place: Stockholm, Sweden